filipelsilva/dotfiles-public/README.md

 	name = <your name here>
 ```

-Also, using `difftastic`, there are diffs using syntax trees with the alias `git
-difft`.

 ### i3config and i3statusconfig

 Using Gruvbox colors, the keybinds have been defined so that even people with